 Our online programmes are free to access.
-If you would like to make a donation our bank details are:
+If you would like to make a donation you can use the ‘donate’ button on our payment page (hover under ‘Programme,’) or you are welcome to make a direct transfer:

 Amid the challenges of COVID can we hear God’s invitation to listen, hope, uncover and discover the hidden treasures within our being?